reubenstr/ElectroPup/src/README.md

 # plot.py

-Generates a wireframe 3D plot of a quadruped controlled by a gamepad to demonstrate and verify inverse kinematics and gaits.
+Generates a wireframe 3D plot of athe quadruped.
+Gamepad controls poses to demonstrate and verify inverse kinematics and gaits.

 # sim.py

 Starts the MuJoCu physics simulation of the quadruped.
+Gamepad controls poses and motion.

 # live.py

-Executes on the quadruped's Raspberry Pi with a CAN shield to control quadrudped's motors based on gamepad inputs.
+Executes on the quadruped's Raspberry Pi with a CAN shield.
+Gamepad connects over Bluetooth to control the robot.

 # zero_motors.py